openvinotoolkit/openvino/src/tests/README.md

 * **Functional tests**
   This test type is used to verify public Inference Engine API.
 There are following types of functional tests:
   * `inference_engine_tests` are plugin-independent tests.
-They are used to verify Inference Engine API methods which do not involve any plugin runtime.
+They are used to verify Inference Engine API methods that do not involve any plugin runtime.
 The examples are: `network_reader`, `network_serializer`, and `precision` tests.
   * `plugin_tests` are plugin-dependent tests.
 These tests require plugin runtime to be executed during testing.
 For example, any tests using `ExecutableNetwork`, `InferRequest` API can only be implemented within this test group.

-  > **Example**: Any new test on creating of a CNNNetwork object and checking its output info should be included to the Inference Engine Functional tests suite.
+  > **Example**: Any new test on creating a CNNNetwork object and checking its output info should be included to the Inference Engine Functional tests suite.
 However, any new test containing reading of a network and loading it to a specified plugin is always the plugin test.